List of Countries That Allow Dual Citizenship 2025

 Frequently Asked Questions

-• Which country offers the simplest path to obtain dual citizenship?
+1. Which country offers the simplest path to obtain dual citizenship?

-• Is Portugal dual citizenship?
+2. Does Portugal offer dual citizenship?

-• Which countries offer the fastest citizenship?
+3. Which countries offer the fastest citizenship?

-• Does Algeria allow dual citizenship?
+4. Does Algeria allow dual citizenship?

 Yes, Algeria permits dual citizenship.

-• Does the Netherlands allow dual citizenship?
+5. Does the Netherlands allow dual citizenship?

-• Does Belgium allow dual citizenship?
+6. Does Belgium allow dual citizenship?

 Yes, Belgium permits dual citizenship.

-• Does Egypt allow dual citizenship?
+7. Does Egypt allow dual citizenship?

-• Does Sweden allow dual citizenship?
+8. Does Sweden allow dual citizenship?

-• Does France allow dual citizenship?
+9. Does France allow dual citizenship?

 Yes, France allows dual citizenship.
 French citizens can acquire another nationality without losing their French citizenship.

-• Does Russia allow dual citizenship?
+10. Does Russia allow dual citizenship?

-• Does Italy allow dual citizenship?
+11. Does Italy allow dual citizenship?

 Yes, Italy allows dual citizenship.
 Italian citizens can hold multiple nationalities without losing their Italian citizenship.